Last Updated on August 19, 2021 by Mark Ursell

 I will be calculating the TSF based on the Close Price.
-In this example I am going to use a 20 period lookback period and a 1 period forecast period.
+In this example, I will use a 20 period lookback period and a 1 period forecast period.
 This means that the current TSF will be trying to predict the close of the following period.

-To start we need some historic data.
-In this example I am going to use the GBP/USD.
-The close data is in Column F and the TSF will be calculated in Column G.
+To start we need some historical data.
+In this example, I am going to use the GBP/USD.
+The close price data is in Column F and the TSF is calculated in Column G.

 Firstly we need to enter the number of lookback periods and the forecast period.